tdwg/website/conferences/2026/registration/index.md

 Member discount codes have been emailed to current (2026) individual and institutional TDWG members.
 Each discount code is unqiue and provides a $75 USD discount on full professional registration for individual members up to five affiliates from an institutional member.
 If your institution is a [TDWG member](/about/membership/#institutional-members-2026), please coordinate use of discount codes with your institution's primary contact.

-TDWG subsidises paticipation for individuals who are
+TDWG subsidises paticipation for individuals who are a:
- - student
+ - student,
- - post-doc or retired
+ - post-doc or retired,
  - from a country the UN/World Bank categorizes as having a [Low or Lower-middle income economy](https://data360.worldbank.org/en/economies#by-incomegroup).

-The registration fees for these categories are well below the distributed per-person cost of the conference and lower any combination discounts afforded to full professional participants.
+The registration fees for these categories are well below the per-person cost of the conference and lower than any combination of discounts afforded to full professional participants.